The Franchise King®

 According to the folks at Guidant Financial, ROBS stands for “Rollovers for Business Start-Ups.”
 It’s a 401k funding program.

-Also known as “401k business financing,” ROBS is a franchise business or non-franchise business financing solution that uses a portion of your retirement savings to fund a new or existing business.
+Also known as “401k business financing,” ROBS is a franchise business or non-franchise business finance solution that uses a portion of your retirement savings to fund a new or existing business.
 Now this is important.

 There are no withdrawal or tax penalties if you use ROBS financing to fund your business venture.